-Here is a short video filmed inside a 'kaiten-zushi' restaurant in Shinjuku, Tokyo during my latest trip to Japan last summer.
+Here is a short video filmed inside a 'kaiten-zushi' restaurant in Shinjuku, Tokyo during our latest trip to Japan last summer.
 This concept, known in the West as 'sushi bars' or 'conveyor belt sushi', offers to sit around the kitchen while the chefs prepare small plates of sushi, sashimi and maki.

 Most of the time, in Japan, plates that turn around the conveyor belt represent only a small part of the (seasonal) menu.
 It is customary to order some kind of sushi directly to the sushi chef who 'cooks' it very quickly and with an impressive mastery.